CAUSES AND SYMPTOMS OF CONTACT DERMATITIS IN ADULTS

 Causes and pathogenesis

 The main cause of the disease most often remains unexplained.
-It is believed that an important role is played by the pathologies of the immune system, an excessive response to stimuli that are harmless to a healthy person (the mechanism by which allergies develop).
+It is believed that an important role is played by the pathologies of the immune system, excessive response to stimuli that are harmless to a healthy person (the mechanism by which allergies develop).
 But an increase in the level of histamine in patients is not always noted, therefore, it would be inaccurate to assert that contact dermatitis is a type of allergy.

 In addition, contact dermatitis in adults can occur in the background of complete health.
 So, for example, occurs when the skin comes into contact with any caustic substance, most often such a reaction is noted on detergents for deep cleaning.
 Such substances require compliance with safety measures (work in gloves).